mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 In other words, Retrieval Augmented Generation is just a fancy phrasing for picking out most relevant documents before giving it to the LLM.

 {% notice "info" %}
-If you are rolling your eyes at the numerous bits of pointless, superfluous jargon, and pretentious phrasing for what are basic concepts, you are not alone.
+If you are rolling your eyes at the numerous, pointless, superfluous jargon, and the pretentious phrasing for what are basic concepts, you are not alone.
 Datascience academia appear to have a habit of rewording simple things.
 Or as I refer to it, semantic recalibration.
 We'll just have to get used to it.
 {% endnotice %}

 Let's briefly look at RAG and embeddings, before doing a basic example in code.